joegreene/Spring-2014-CS-Lab--SI-/Week 7/README.md

   //...code...
 ```

-For switch statements: Although other cases can be used primarily the default case is an example of user validation.
-If all other cases are not met, default is reached and ran through.
+For switch statements: Although other cases can be used, primarily the `default` case is used for validation.
+If all other cases are not met, `default` is reached and everything else in the switch statement is ignored.

 #### Block & Scope
 Blocks describe the area in which a variable exists, whereas scope describes the area in which a variable can act upon.